vivnau123/Blackjack/README.md

 * create_game : POST API /api/v1/create_game
   parameters required : {
-    "players" : [array of ids of users playing the game], "decks" : total number of decks to be added to the card store, between 4 to 8 decks can be used }
+    "players" : [array of ids of users playing the game], "decks" : total number of decks to be added to the card store }

   will return the id of the new game create